theophilelouvel/personal-site/posts/removing-unnecessary-complexity-from-substring-search.md

     linearSubstringSearch(text, search)
 )
 ```

-Why call it L211?
-As I never came accross this approach anywhere else, I guess I'm the one who gets to name it, and it's the first thing I publish in '21, if that makes sense 🙃.

-But most of all this somewhat reminds me of the [LZ77 lossless data compression algorithm](https://en.wikipedia.org/wiki/LZ77_and_LZ78), which is also based on pointers!

 While I didn't benchmark all those solutions against each other, I think the Big(O) speaks for itself.
 My point is not that my approach is "better", just that it might be simpler to reason about while being just as efficient as the Boyer-Moore algorithm in terms of speed. **I don't pretend to be reinventing the wheel, just to try making it simpler**.